-“Most people don’t need to completely overhaul the way they eat in order to improve their health,” says endocrinologist Athena Philis-Tsimikas, MD, corporate vice president for the Scripps Whittier Diabetes Institute “Making a few relatively simple substitutions to your daily meals can have a big impact on health in the long run.”
+“Most people don’t need to completely overhaul the way they eat in order to improve their health,” says Athena Philis-Tsimikas, MD, an endocrinologist, and corporate vice president for the Scripps Whittier Diabetes Institute “Making a few relatively simple substitutions to your daily meals can have a big impact on health in the long run.”

-Small changes, such as reducing the amount of saturated fat in your diet or increasing your fiber intake, can help lower blood pressure and decrease cholesterol.
+Small changes in your diet, such as reducing the amount of saturated fat in your diet or increasing your fiber intake, can help lower blood pressure and decrease cholesterol.
 It can also help keep blood glucose levels under control, which is especially important for people with diabetes or at high risk of developing diabetes.

 When whole grains are refined, their husk and germ are stripped away, along with much of the fiber and nutrition.
 Research has shown that eating whole grains can lower your risk of diabetes and heart disease by 20 to 30 percent.

 - Instead of white rice, choose brown rice, quinoa or barley.

 - Instead of white bread, choose whole grain bread.
 The first ingredient should be a whole grain, or look for the “whole grain” stamp on the package.

 Other than water and some fiber, iceberg lettuce doesn’t provide much nutrition.
 A better choice is dark leafy greens such as spinach, arugula, kale, Swiss chard or collard greens, which are excellent sources of vitamins A and C, says Dr. Philis-Tsimikas.
 Spinach also provides magnesium and potassium, which can help control high blood pressure.

 - Make a salad with mostly dark greens.
 It’s fine to toss a little iceberg in there for crunch.

 - Cooked spinach is actually more nutritious than raw, so lightly steam it as a side dish.